Jaben/Dynamic-Image-Handler/Readme.md

 ## Have a real site?
 Use a real image resizer.

-If you have a real site and need a professional image resizing solution such as [ImageResizer.NET](http://imageresizing.net/).
+If you have a real site, you'll need a professional image resizing solution such as [ImageResizer.NET](http://imageresizing.net/).